andrewbadge/DNSRoaming/Deployment/RuleSetURL.md

 - The ruleset file can't be more than 10KB
 - Its expected to be a text file.
 Other file contents will not parse.
 - The RuleSet file must be public without authentication; although querystrings will work
+- The MinVersion instruction will only work for version 1.3.0.5 and later

 # How to Stop DNSRoaming downloading rules